AWS Snowball Edge

 After receiving the device from Amazon, you can start transferring your data to the Snowball.

-2. Backing up data to Snowball Edge using MSP360 (CloudBerry) Backup
+2. Back Up Data to Snowball Edge Using MSP360 (CloudBerry) Backup

 The Snowball Edge automatically fetches the IP address.
 Click Network to see it displayed.
 You can customize network settings if required.